 In addition to the Product Partners described above, certain distributors of units in SEC-registered public and non-SEC registered non-public non-traded Real Estate Investment Trusts and Direct Participation Programs, shares of non-traded common stock, corporations, and shares of Regulation D offerings may pay additional amounts to VFA to compensate VFA for enhanced marketing and training opportunities.
 The payment of this additional compensation to VFA by these distributors poses a conflict of interest by creating a financial incentive for VFA to promote these products over other products.

 The additional amounts distributors pay VFA vary from one to another and from one product to another.
 For example, a significant portion of these payments can be calculated as a fixed amount or as a percentage of product sales (up to a maximum of 1.5%, which is $150 on a $10,000 investment).
 Please read the prospectus, statement of additional information and your offering memorandum for each product to learn more about these payments.
-While your registered representative receives a commission for selling one of these products, he or she does not receive additional compensation based on the payment of marketing reallowance.
-Your registered representative may attend a training and education meeting to learn more about these products, the investment features they contain, and general industry or market trends.
+While your financial advisor receives a commission for selling one of these products, he or she does not receive additional compensation based on the payment of marketing reallowance.
+Your financial advisor may attend a training and education meeting to learn more about these products, the investment features they contain, and general industry or market trends.

-Below is the current list of companies that issue alternative investments that compensate the Firm for enhanced marketing and training opportunities:
+Below is the current list of companies that issue alternative investments or interval funds that participate in the Product Partners Program and compensate VFA for enhanced marketing and training opportunities:

 - CION Investments